CivML-PolyMtl/OpenBDLM/README.md

 Structural Health Monitoring using Bayesian Dynamic Linear Model
 </p>

-OpenBLDM is a Matlab open-source software designed to spread and facilitate the use of Bayesian Dynamic Linear Models for Structural Health Monitoring.
+OpenBLDM is a Matlab open-source software designed to use Bayesian Dynamic Linear Models in the context of Structural Health Monitoring.
 OpenBLDM is capable to process simultaneously any time series data recorded on a civil structure (e.g. displacement, elongation, pressure, traffic, temperature, etc...) to monitor and predict its long-term behavior.
 OpenBLDM includes an anomaly detection tool which allows to detect abnormal structural behavior in a fully probabilistic framework.

 ## Installation